History of Rebel Baseball

 A former player and assistant coach under the legendary Skip Bertman at LSU, Bianco came to Ole Miss after three successful years as the head coach at McNeese State.

 His first season with the Rebels proved to be one of the most exciting in school history.
 Picked to finish sixth in the SEC Western Division, Ole Miss tied for second in the SEC West with a 17-13 record.
-The Rebels capped the season as the No. 2 seed at the NCAA New Orleans Regionals, and finished the year with a 39-23-1 record, one win shy of the school record for wins.
+The Rebels capped the season as the No. 2 seed at the NCAA New Orleans Regionals, and finished the year with a 39-23-1 record, one win shy of the then-school record for wins.

 Ole Miss also spent 11 weeks ranked in one of the four major college baseball polls, climbing to as high as No. 9 in the April 30 Collegiate Baseball Top 30.
 It was the Rebels' first top 10 national ranking since finishing the 1972 season ranked No. 8.